alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 Amazon Simple Queue Service (SQS) offers a durable hosted queue that lets you build decoupled distributed software components.

-To provide any feedback on this feature, contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
+This is a beta service which is currently in a testing phase.
+If you would like to test the service, contact the GOV.UK PaaS team at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).
+[gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 <h2 id="set-up-the-service">Set up the service</h2>